feimosi/frameworks-code-comparison/README.md

 }
 ```

 Every component has to be declared inside a module.
-After that it will be avaiable to every other component.
+After that, it will be available to every other component.

 ```js
 const component = {